AnriiGegliuk/SPM_pipline/README.md

 Brain masking improvement pipline

-This project is focused on processing and analyzing medical images, primarily those in the .nii (Neuroimaging Informatics Technology Initiative) and .dcm (DICOM) formats.
+This project is focused on processing and analyzing medical images, primarily those in the .nii and .dcm formats.

 # Main Components: